linphone-40685558/group3-coursework/usecases/usecase30.md

 A request for the population of the city is made.

 ### Main Success Scenario
-1. User requests a report for the population of a city.
+1. User requests a report for the population of a district.
-2. The system retrieves population data for the city.
+2. The system retrieves population data for the district.
-3. The system calculates the total population of the city.
+3. The system calculates the total population of the district.
 4. The report is generated and made available for analysis.

 ### Extensions